Automattic/mongoose/docs/model-definition.md

 Each key that you define is internally mapped to a `SchemaType`.
-Bear in mind, a Schema is not something that you interact directly with, but it's a way to describe to Mongoose what your want your data to look like, and how you want it to behave.
+Bear in mind, a Schema is not something that you interact directly with, but it's a way to describe to Mongoose what you want your data to look like, and how you want it to behave.

 `SchemaType`s take care of validation, casting, defaults, and other general